jeffwang4321/IO-Games/README.md

 - Users can assigned a unique identification color
 - Users can send messages to other users in the room
 - A notification is sent when a user joins or leaves the room
-- Chatroom tracks the number of connected user, player name & color
+- Chatroom tracks the number of connected users, player name & color

 Game Features:
 - Blank tiles change to user color on click
 - Score tracking displays in real-time
 - Room connection for current room is disabled while game is in session
-- Room state & game displays automatically resets at the end of round
+- Room state & game displays automatically reset at the end of each round
 - User disconnection, empty room state and multi-round edge cases tested

 ## How to use